DanielGrossman/Quixote/README.md

 ##Setup

-(Note that advanced dictation should be enabled on both apple machines)
+(Note that advanced dictation should be enabled on both apple machines) (Make sure that there are NO OTHER VERSIONS WITH THE SAME NAMES saved anywhere on your hard drive)

 1. Download this repo to your machine
 2. In system preferences > sharing, enable remote apple events